 Gliding globes of golden jellies.
 Gobs of them!
-That’s what you’ll find in a lake on an island in the Pacific Ocean.
-Most people call it "Jellyfish Central."
-The jellies here have lost their sting.
-So, it’s safe to swim with them.
+That’s what you’ll find in Ongeim’l Tketau.
+This tiny lake on a tiny island in the Pacific Ocean is known as "Jellyfish Central."

 These meltwater lakes formed on an iceberg in Greenland.

 It’s summer on Greenland’s ice sheet.
 Lakes of meltwater dot the frozen surface like blue jewels.
 The darker the blue, the deeper the lake.

 Some of these meltwater lakes play a disappearing act.
 One year, all 45 billion liters (12 billion gallons) of water in a single lake disappeared in two hours!
 What happened?
 As the air warms in summer, the ice melts and cracks.
 Water leaks through the cracks.
 It drains the lake.
 It's just like bathwater going down a drain!
 Scientists wonder.
 If temperatures keep getting higher, can all of Greenland just slip away?